CoolSculpting vs. Thermage

-Thermage and CoolSculpting are some of the most popular non-invasive body contouring procedures around.
-But, with all the different complex technologies involved, it can be challenging parsing out the differences between the two.
+Thermage and CoolSculpting are two of the most popular non-invasive body contouring and skin-tightening procedures available.
+But, with all the different complex technologies involved, it can be challenging to parse out the differences between the two.

 CoolSculpting targets stubborn fat deposits using controlled cooling to freeze and eliminate unwanted fat cells without downtime.
 Because fat cells freeze at higher temperatures than surrounding tissues, the CoolSculpting device targets these fat cells, delivering a controlled cooling effect that crystallizes them.
 The fat cells die, and over time, your body eliminates them.
-Each CoolSculpting session decreases the number of treated fat cells by around 20%, and each subsequent treatment rids your body of an additional 20%.
-The fat cells are gone forever, and cells from untreated areas won’t migrate to replace them.
+Each CoolSculpting session decreases the number of fat cells in the treated area by up to 25 percent.
+The treated fat cells are gone forever, and fat cells from the untreated areas won’t migrate to replace them.

-CoolSculpting results can be seen as soon as three weeks after your initial treatment, and they are permanent.
-Most tend to experience dramatic results after two months.
-Your body will continue to flush out fat cells for four-to-six months after treatment.
-If you happen to gain some weight after a treatment, you'll do so evenly all over your body.
+CoolSculpting results can be seen as soon as four weeks after your initial treatment and are permanent.
+Your body will continue to eliminate fat cells for one-to-three months after treatment, and most tend to experience full results at the three-month mark.
+If your body weight does happen to fluctuate, this will occur evenly all over your body.

-Thermage and CoolSculpting target different things, but they can achieve complementary results when combined.
-If you are looking to tighten skin while getting rid of stubborn fat deposits, then both treatments are right for you.
-It is first recommended that you undergo Thermage first since CoolSculpting may require several treatments until you achieve desired results.
+Thermage and CoolSculpting target different things but can achieve complementary results when combined.
+Both treatments are right for you if you want to tighten your skin while getting rid of stubborn fat deposits.
+It is recommended that you undergo CoolSculpting first, then Thermage to target loose skin.

 Want to learn more?
 LaserAway offers a diverse range of body contouring and skin tightening treatments, including Thermage and CoolSculpting, with options to accommodate every skin and body type, and all treatments are performed by registered nurses, nurse practitioners, or physician associates.